ruby-rdf/spira/README.md

    for such resource and will only persist its properties.
    Although this is how the original Spira behaves too, I thought I'd state it explicitly here for when you start freaking out.
+ * Configuration options "base_uri", "default_vocabulary" and "repository_name" are
+   now configured via "configure" method (see the examples below).

 ---